Freital East-Possendorf railway line: Dresden-Gittersee

 Dresden-Gittersee station (formerly Obergittersee) is the Windbergbahn's key operating point.
 From 1951, it hosted Wismut's Willy Agatz mine, generating freight until 1990.
 A connecting track served the VEB Reifenwerk Dresden tyre factory.
 Tracks and buildings remain original.
 Since 1988, the station has housed a Windbergbahn history museum.

 Windbergbahn e.V. is converting the area into a museum railway station, planning to rebuild the toilet building and install mushroom lights.
 The station was designated a cultural monument on June 13, 2000.

-Kleinnaundorf exit, lane 77

-The Kleinnaundorf junction, post 77 (formerly changeover point 77), was the Windberg branch line's start to the Windberg plateau shafts.
-The preserved signal box is now a residence.